- This topic has 6 replies, 5 voices, and was last updated 8 years, 8 months ago by darruti.

 “Specific development frameworks, software or team management approaches, such as Scrum or Team

-Management Software.”
+Management Software.”and

 “Specific approaches or industry standards used to ensure quality or process improvement, such as ISO